uwerrrr/coin-visualization/README.md

 # Coin visualization

 Coin visualization with React and D3.
-Data is gathered from CoinDesk API.
+Data is gathered from CoinCap API.

 ## Demo & Snippets